Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Introduction

 \subsection{Organization}

 Including this introduction, the article has five sections.
-Section~\ref{sec: preliminary} is preliminary in nature.
-Here, we recall basic definitions from Iwasawa theory and the theory elliptic curves.
+Section~\ref{sec: preliminary} is preliminary in nature, where we recall basic definitions from Iwasawa theory and the theory elliptic curves.
 We remind the reader of the Greenberg--Iwasawa Main Conjecture (IMC) -- which is known to be a theorem in many cases.
-Finally, we discuss the basic notions associated with modular forms of half-integral weight.
-In Section~\ref{sec: approach 1} we prove results which have an analytic flavour.
-Using the results of Prasanna we can show that certain quadratic twist families of elliptic curves have constant (analytic) $\lambda$-invariants over $\Q_{\cyc}$.
-Using the IMC this result can be converted to a statement on algebraic $\lambda$-invariants.
+We also discuss the basic notions associated with modular forms of half-integral weight.
+In Section~\ref{sec: approach 1} we prove results with an analytic flavour.
+We can show that certain quadratic twist families of elliptic curves have constant (analytic) Iwasawa invariants over $\Q_{\cyc}$.
+Using IMC, this result \DK{is} converted to a statement on algebraic Iwasawa invariants.
 In Section~\ref{sec: approach 2} we prove results which are algebraic in nature.
 For a fixed elliptic curve $\EC/\Q$ we find quadratic twist families $\EC^{(n)}$ such that the (dual) Selmer groups of $\EC$ and $\EC^{(n)}$ are isomorphic as $\Lambda$-modules over $\Q_{\cyc}$.
 In particular, the Iwasawa invariants in such quadratic twist families remain the same.
-Under appropriate (mild) assumptions, we can also comment on the equality of Mordell--Weil ranks of $\EC$ and its twist in each layer of the cyclotomic $\Zp$-extension.
-In Section~\ref{sec: density} we prove density results, i.e., we show `how often' the results in Sections~\ref{sec: approach 1} and \ref{sec: approach 2} hold.
+Under appropriate assumptions, we can also comment on the equality of Mordell--Weil ranks of $\EC$ and its twist in each layer of the cyclotomic $\Zp$-extension.
+In Section~\ref{sec: density} we prove density results.